C4psL0cks/libraries/Firebase-ESP8266-master/src/README.md

 #### Set blob (binary data) at the defined database path

-This will replace any child nodes inside the defined path with a blob or binary data.
+This will replace any child nodes inside the defined path with a blob of binary data.

-param **`dataObj`** Firebase Data Object to hold data and instances.
+param **`fbdo`** Firebase Data Object to hold data and instances.

 param **`path`** Target database path in which binary data will be set.